graasp/graasp/README.md

 - `redis` : Redis instance to enable websockets
 - `localstack` : Localstack instance use to locally test S3 storage

-To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 graasp-localstack`.
+To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
 This is necessary because the backend creates signed urls with the localstack container hostname.
-Without changing the hosts, the developpement machine cannot resolve the `http://graasp-localstack` hostname.
+Without changing the hosts, the developpement machine cannot resolve the `http://localstack` hostname.

 Then install the required npm packages with `yarn install`.
 You should run this command in the docker's terminal, because some packages are built depending on the operating system (eg. `bcrypt`).